 Two of our IPO Acquisitions, Education Angels and UAV, receive funding from the New Zealand and US Government respectively.
 Education Angels receives funding from the New Zealand Government for 50% of educator fees based on approval by the New Zealand Ministry of Education.
 Students at UAV may qualify for financial aid funding through state and federal agencies.
 The majority of financial aid available to UAV students is provided by the Federal Government and referred to as Title IV Aid.
-This includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study (FWS), Federal Direct Loan Program, and Parent Loans for Undergraduate Students (PLUS).
-Also, students may be eligible to participate in institutional or private loan programs that enable students to contribute to his/her education while in college, and the university is also eligible to participate in several state agency programs.
+This includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study (FWS), Federal Direct Loan Program, and Parent Loans for Undergraduate Students to contribute to his/her education while in college, and the university is also eligible to participate in several state agency programs.